TimZhang1998/learn_java/README.md

 # learn_java
-This is my record about learning Java
+This is my record about learning Java.